gengstrand/clojure-news-feed/server/feed13/README.md

 # news feed server built with clojure on donkey

-[Donkey](https://github.com/AppsFlyer/donkey) is an HTTP server that uses Vert.x
+I wanted to revisit Clojure by building and testing the news feed service in Clojure on [Donkey](https://github.com/AppsFlyer/donkey) which is an HTTP server that is built on [Vert.x](https://vertx.io/)

-Here are the list of dependencies that I am considering.
+## Internals

+Dependencies that this project uses.

 library | group | artifact | version | url
 ------- | ----- | -------- | ------- | ---